garrandall/popular-music-data/tracks/pyramid-charice-iyaz.md

 ---

-Shawty's love is like a pyramid (ooh)
+Shawty's love is like a pyramid (oh)
-We stand together till the very end (eh ooh)
+We stand together till the very end (eh oh)
-There'll never be another love for sure (ooh)
+There'll never be another love for sure (oh)
 Iyaz and Charice let we go

 Stones, heavy like the love you've shown